patzsantos/e-portfolio-uoeo/oop_unit1.md

 _-Describe the major features of an object oriented program, in the sense of having abstract classes, applying inheritance, using encapsulation, and including polymorphism.<br>
 -Define a Python class.<br>
--Define a variety of data types to variables in a Python program and adapt the access modifier applied to each.<br>_
+-Define a variety of data types to variables in a Python program and adapt the access modifier applied to each.<br>_-->

 ## e-Portfolio Activities